stefanpejcic/cpanelplugins.com/blog/2022-06-20-cpanelplugins.com-is-live/index.md

 The website creates a plugin page for each github repo added inside plugins.yaml file

+Hopefully cpanelplugins.com will soon also include other peoples plugins as well, and not just my own. 😄

+### Fellow cPanel plugin developer

+UPDATE (27.06.2022): [Carlos Faustino](https://carlos-faustino.com/) is the second cPanel plugin developer featured on CpanelPlugins.com
+I want to personally thank him for his support of this project.

 ### Have a plugin that you would like to add to cpanelplugins.com ?

-To get your plugin listed, your plugin must be publicly available on Github.

 To add your plugin:

 1. Fork this repo [stefanpejcic/cpanelplugins.com](https://github.com/stefanpejcic/cpanelplugins.com)
 2. Add your plugin information to the plugins/plugins.yaml file
 3. Make a pull request with the following title: ADD PLUGIN

-Hopefully cpanelplugins.com will soon also include other peoples plugins as well, and not just my own. 😄